JaneliaSciComp/BigStitcher-Spark/README.md

 ***Importantly: since we have more than one channel, I specified to use channel 0, otherwise the channels are fused together, which is most likely not desired.
 Same applies if multiple timepoints are present.***

+*The blocksize is currently hardcoded to `128x128x128`, but can easily be added as another parameter (pull requests welcome :).`

 And for local spark you need JVM paramters (8 cores, 50GB RAM):